ucef-h/customeraccount/README.md

 - Description: Responsible to Manage Account Transactions and Balance

 Swagger Can be used in order to Extract Account Information and Balance.
 Additional operations can be done on the Account (Deposit and Withdrawal).

+*Use the Debug Controller to extract the newly created Account Id.*